Ilocano people: Diaspora

-Ilocanos emigrating to the Cagayan Valley, circa 1920.
+Ilocanos migrating to the Cagayan Valley, circa 1920.

+Ilocano migrants in Victoria, Tarlac, circa 1905.

 The Ilocano diaspora is a complex blend of both forced and voluntary migration.
 It represents the broader narrative of "leaving the homeland" driven by economic necessity, social upheaval, and the quest for better opportunities.
 Ilocanos, primarily from the Ilocos Region in the Philippines, have historically migrated to escape oppressive conditions imposed by Spanish colonizers and to seek new opportunities.

 Ilocano diaspora dates back to the 19th century when Ilocanos began migrating to various parts of the country to seek employment and cultivate land.
 As early as 1903, they moved and settled in nearby provinces in Luzon.
 A study conducted on the diaspora of Ilocanos in Cagayan stated, "the reasons for Ilocano migration can be associated with economic factors which have deeper roots in the forced labor imposed by Spanish colonizers and the climatic conditions in the region that make growing crops difficult".
 This initial wave of migration was spurred by mounting population pressures and high density during the mid-19th century, causing many Ilocanos to leave their traditional homeland.

-Ilocano and Gaddang teachers in Solano, Nueva Viscaya, circa 1904.
+Ilocano migrants and Gaddang teachers in Solano, Nueva Vizcaya, circa 1904.

 By 1903, over 290,000 Ilocanos had migrated to regions such as Central Luzon, Cagayan Valley, and Metro Manila.
 More than 180,000 relocated to the provinces of Pangasinan, Tarlac, and Nueva Ecija.
 There has historically been a sizable Ilocano population in Aurora and Quezon province, dating back to when these areas were part of Southern Tagalog and one whole province.
 Almost 50,000 Ilocanos moved to Cagayan Valley, with half of them residing in Isabela.
 Other provinces that attracted Ilocano migrants included Zambales, which housed around 47,000 migrants, and Sultan Kudarat, where more than 11,000 settled.

 In subsequent years, further migrations brought Ilocanos to the Cordilleras, Mindoro, and Palawan.
 Between 1948 and 1960, around 15% of Ilocano migrants moved to Mindanao, establishing communities in provinces such as Sultan Kudarat, North Cotabato, South Cotabato, Bukidnon, Misamis Oriental, Caraga, and the Davao Region.
 Notably, Ilocanos even form a minority in Cebu City, where they organized associations for Ilocano residents and their descendants.